JMorris1575/breadandbutter/docs/_build/html/_sources/preliminaries.txt

 of that now by adding the docs directory, but I may have to watch out for this if generated files are not automatically included.

+Still later note:  I don't think I want all the generated files saved in version control.
+Having the source files, that is, the .rst files should be enough.

 What to Put in .gitignore
 -------------------------